timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 016-NATIONAL SCIENCE FOUNDATION/CHAPTER 016-NATIONAL SCIENCE FOUNDATION.md

 ### §1869c.
 Low-income scholarship program
 #### (1) Establishment
-* The Director of the National Science Foundation (referred to in this section as the "Director") shall award scholarships to low-income individuals to enable such individuals to pursue associate, undergraduate, or graduate level degrees in mathematics, engineering, or computer science.
+* The Director of the National Science Foundation (referred to in this section as the "Director") shall award scholarships to low-income individuals to enable such individuals to pursue associate, undergraduate, or graduate level degrees in mathematics, engineering, computer science, or cybersecurity.

 #### (2) Eligibility
 * #### (A) In general